misiektoja/lol_monitor/docs/troubleshooting.md

 ### `No Riot ID was provided` or `No region was provided`

 Both positionals are required to start monitoring.
 The message names whichever one is missing, and the fix line shows the complete command.
+A run with no arguments at all shows the [welcome screen](setup-and-first-run.md#quick-start) instead, since there is nothing yet to be missing.

 ### `'<region>' is not present in REGION_TO_CONTINENT`